Keeper vs Dashlane – which is the top competitor?

 Privacy policy

-Keeper and Dashlane both have the zero-knowledge architecture to ensure that all data is only accessible by the end user and not their employees or third parties.
+Keeper and Dashlane both have a zero-knowledge architecture to ensure that all data is only accessible by the end user and not their employees or third parties.
 However, both providers do collect some user data.

 With Keeper, it collects limited personal information – including username or email address and phone number – for account verification and 2FA authentication.